Law enforcement groups dispute GOP senator’s insinuation they were coerced to support Biden Justice Dept. nominee

 “We are a policing profession, and our reputations are based on what we do and what we say,” Craven said.
 “And certainly we would not go along with something where we felt we were coerced into making any recommendations for anybody.”

-Sarah Guy, a representative of the International Association of Chiefs of Police, said her organization “did not receive any such pressure,” without any additional detail.
+Sarah Guy, a representative of the International Association of Chiefs of Police, said her organization “did not receive any such pressure,” without providing any additional detail.
 Anthony Chapa, the executive director of the Hispanic American Police Command Officers Association, called Cotton’s insinuation “totally false.”

 “It’s politics,” Chapa said.
 “We care, of course, but it’s a different focus than we would have.
 Our focus is how best to serve our communities, and the senator’s focus is how best to serve his constituents.”

-Peter Koutoujian, the sheriff in Middlesex County, Mass., and president of the Major County Sheriffs of America, said of Gupta, “At no point did she or any member of the transition team threaten or attempt to coerce us — in fact that would have only hurt their cause.”
+Peter Koutoujian, the sheriff of Middlesex County, Mass., and president of the Major County Sheriffs of America, said of Gupta, “At no point did she or any member of the transition team threaten or attempt to coerce us — in fact that would have only hurt their cause.”

 Larry Cosme, president of the Federal Law Enforcement Officers Association, similarly said, “At no time was FLEOA subject to any threats of retaliation or pressure to endorse Ms. Gupta for her role at the Department of Justice.
 As Ms. Gupta mentioned, we would never allow ourselves to be subject to such threats nor would the making of such threats result in an endorsement.”